What Is Cassava Flour? Everything You Need to Know

 It’s an awesome substitute for regular flour.

-Aside from being allergen-friendly (hurray!), cassava flour is a great choice for grain-free baking because it has a soft, powdery texture and relatively neutral taste, making it easy to substitute for all-purpose flour in classic recipes (it’s why we love it for our Grain-Free Tortillas and Burritos and crusts for our Breakfast and Pizza Pockets!).
+Aside from being allergen-friendly (hurray!), cassava flour is a great choice for gluten-free and grain-free baking because it has a soft, powdery texture and relatively neutral taste, making it easy to substitute for all-purpose flour in classic recipes.

 Cassava flour is grain-free, gluten-free and dairy-free, making it a perfect substitute for grain flours in paleo baking.